Jianyu98/SANST/README.md

-This repository provides a reference implementation
+This repository provides a reference implementation of SANST